 after they bridge, or transition, to the next Girl Scout level.

-Can Girl Scouting itself be the subject of a Bronze, Silver, or
+Can Girl Scouting itself be the subject of a Bronze Award?

-when planning Take Action projects for the Girl Scout Bronze Award.
+Action projects for the Girl Scout Bronze Award.
+Younger girls are

-Younger girls are given the option to develop leadership skills in the
+given the option to develop leadership skills in the comfort of the

-Can a girl earn her award if she moves after beginning her Take
+Can a girl earn her Bronze Award if she moves after beginning her